 The most genuine learning happens when students are engaged through hands-on experiences.
 By planting a butterfly garden and watching a caterpillar on milkweed grow into a chrysalis and transform into a butterfly, our Little Reds explore the life cycle of nature, and a lifelong love of animals and the natural world is born.

 No matter the weather, every week the Little Reds explore the backwoods, five acres of trees, wetlands and a stream.
-Discoveries abound: the crunch of fallen leaves, the wetness of green moss, the mystery of footprints in crisp white snow.
+Discoveries abound: the crunch of fallen leaves, the wetness of green moss, the pop of flowers in springtime, the mystery of footprints in crisp white snow.
 The Reggio Emilia-inspired approach to learning encourages curiosity and hands-on experiential learning.

 As children start exploring the world around them, a great place to start is with themselves.
 In the Reggio Emilia-inspired philosophy, self-portraits help children understanding symbolic representation.
 This creates an opportunity to discuss who we are as individuals in relation to the world around us.